 Please contact a RAR veterinarian for advice on intra-building traffic routes between animal facilities and laboratories.
 RAR has established guidelines for flow

 of foot traffic within its facilities.
 It is essential to follow these

 guidelines to prevent the spread of disease throughout the facility

-No one and no equipment may enter an SPF rodent room if they or it have previously been in a conventional rodent housing area, unless personnel have showered and changed clothes and shoes or equipment has been sanitized.
+No one and no equipment may enter an SPF rodent room if they or the equipment have previously been in a conventional rodent housing area, unless personnel have showered and changed clothes and shoes and the equipment has been sanitized.
 (NO EXCEPTIONS)